BLUE-Flowing/Peptide2Mol/README.md

   - **1bvr** – suitable for de novo protein generation
   - **PBMol_2qtg** – suitable for partial generation

 These structures are sourced from the LiGAN 10-testcase benchmark [DOI: https://doi.org/10.1039/D1SC05976A] and BioLip2 [DOI: https://doi.org/10.1093/nar/gkad630], respectively.
-The corresponding .pt files have been pre-generated following the procedure described in **Step 2: Generate .pt Files**.
+The corresponding .pt files have been pre-generated following the procedure described in Step 2.
 Users can directly use these preprocessed files to test the pipeline without additional preprocessing.

 #### De Novo Generation: